jahrTeaching/milestones-IgnacioGarciaSanchez/README.md

 IGNACIO GARCÍA SÁNCHEZ

-Doc folder : Report about the milestones.
+Doc folder : Report about the milestones -> "Milestones_AM1.pdf"

 Sources folder : main scripts of each milestones and Library folder with the function scripts: